hypirion/swearjure/doc/tutorial.md

   (* n (! (- n 1))))
 ```

-The idea is to return a function inside the if, which we then immediately
+The idea is to return a function inside the `if`, which we then immediately
 call.
 This means that both functions must take the same amount of arguments.
 In
 normal Clojure, we could do that rewrite like this: